huningxin/tf-community/rfcs/20210910-webnn-delegate-for-tflite.md

 To answer [the key user needs](https://docs.google.com/presentation/d/14hbhzAduLCr_deYi6u6Z0otCSngf0lbvaHL_icfTXmY/edit#slide=id.gd4f136c3ce_0_3) of supporting more models and improving the performance, TensorFlow.js has integrated the TensorFlow Lite WebAssembly runtime and exposed it via [tfjs-tflite API](https://js.tensorflow.org/api_tflite/0.0.1-alpha.4/) and [Task API](https://js.tensorflow.org/api_tasks/0.0.1-alpha.8/).

 However, the users of TensorFlow Lite WebAssembly runtime can only access [128-bit SIMD instructions](https://github.com/WebAssembly/simd) and [multi-threading](https://github.com/WebAssembly/threads) of CPU device via [XNNPACK delegate](https://github.com/huningxin/tensorflow/tree/webnn_delegate/tensorflow/lite/delegates/xnnpack).
-As a comparison, the users of TensorFlow Lite native runtime could access GPU acceleration via [GPU delegate](https://www.tensorflow.org/lite/performance/gpu) and DSP acceleration via [NNAPI delegate](https://www.tensorflow.org/lite/performance/nnapi).
+As a comparison, the users of TensorFlow Lite native runtime could access GPU acceleration via [GPU delegate](https://www.tensorflow.org/lite/performance/gpu) and other hardware accelerators via [NNAPI delegate](https://www.tensorflow.org/lite/performance/nnapi).
 The lack of access to platform capabilities beneficial for ML such as dedicated ML hardware accelerators constraints the scope of experiences and leads to inefficient implementations on modern hardware.
 This disadvantages the users of TensorFlow Lite WebAssembly runtime in comparison to the users of its native runtime.

-According to [data](https://www.w3.org/2020/06/machine-learning-workshop/talks/access_purpose_built_ml_hardware_with_web_neural_network_api.html#slide-4), when testing MobileNetV2 on a mainstream laptop, the native inference could be 9.7x faster than WebAssembly SIMD.
+According to the [data](https://www.w3.org/2020/06/machine-learning-workshop/talks/access_purpose_built_ml_hardware_with_web_neural_network_api.html#slide-4), when testing MobileNetV2 on a mainstream laptop, the native inference could be 9.7x faster than WebAssembly SIMD.
 If enabling WebAssembly multi-threading, the native inference is still about 4x faster.
-That's because the native inference could leverage the longer SIMD (e.g. [AVX 256](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions)) and optimized memory layout (e.g. [blocked memory layout](https://oneapi-src.github.io/oneDNN/dev_guide_understanding_memory_formats.html)) for specific SIMD instruction set.
+That's because the native inference could leverage the longer SIMD (e.g. [AVX 256](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions)) and optimized memory layout (e.g. [blocked memory layout](https://oneapi-src.github.io/oneDNN/dev_guide_understanding_memory_formats.html)) for that specific SIMD instruction set.
 The data also demostrates when native inference accesses the ML specialized hardware, such as [VNNI](https://en.wikichip.org/wiki/x86/avx512_vnni) instruction on laptop or DSP on smartphone, for the 8-bit quantized model inference, the performance gap would be even over 10x.
 This capability would not only speed up the inference performance but also help save the power consumption.
 For example, as the [slide](https://www.w3.org/2020/06/machine-learning-workshop/talks/accelerate_ml_inference_on_mobile_devices_with_android_nnapi.html#slide-8) illustrates, by leveraging DSP through NNAPI, the power reduction could be 3.7x.

 The WebNN API is being standardized by W3C Web Machine Learning [Working Group](https://www.w3.org/groups/wg/webmachinelearning) (WebML WG) after two years incubation within W3C Web Machine Learning [Community Group](https://www.w3.org/groups/cg/webmachinelearning).
 In June 2021, W3C WebML WG published WebNN [First Public Working Draft](https://www.w3.org/2020/Process-20200915/#fpwd) and plans to release the [Candidate Recommendation](https://www.w3.org/2020/Process-20200915/#RecsCR) in Q2 2022.
 WebNN may be implemented in Web browsers by using the available native operating system machine learning APIs, such as Android/ChromeOS [Neural Networks API](https://developer.android.com/ndk/guides/neuralnetworks), Windows [DirectML API](https://docs.microsoft.com/en-us/windows/ai/directml/dml-intro) and macOS/iOS [ML Compute API](https://developer.apple.com/documentation/mlcompute/).
 This architecture allows JavaScript ML frameworks to tap into cutting-edge machine learning innovations in the operating system and the hardware platform underneath it without being tied to platform-specific capabilities, bridging the gap between software and hardware through a hardware-agnostic abstraction layer.